-The Teresa of Avila Society is a recognition society that acknowledges parents, alumnae, parents of alumnae, grandparents, and friends of St. Teresa’s Academy who have expressed their commitment to our school by naming STA as a beneficiary of a planned gift or bequest.
+The Teresa of Avila Society acknowledges parents, alumnae, parents of alumnae, grandparents and friends of St. Teresa’s Academy who have named STA as a beneficiary of a planned gift or bequest.
 Planned gifts include designating St. Teresa’s Academy in your will, forming a charitable trust, or purchasing a gift annuity.
-These gifts can provide great tax savings for you and help ensure that future generations will benefit from the St. Teresa's educational experience.
+These gifts can provide tax savings for you and help ensure future generations will benefit from the STA educational experience.

-This provision allows individual taxpayers aged 70 1/2 and older to make a charitable contribution up to $100,000 to St. Teresa's Academy from their Individual Retirement Accounts (IRAs) directly to St. Teresa's Academy with NO tax bill.
+This provision allows individual taxpayers aged 70 1/2 and older to make a charitable contribution up to $100,000 to STA from their Individual Retirement Accounts (IRAs) directly to STA with NO tax consequences.

-Making a gift of appreciated stock is one of the most advantageous forms of giving for tax reasons.
-You can write off the value of the stock as a gift, plus avoid capital gains tax.
+Making a gift of appreciated stock is an advantageous form of giving for tax purposes by writing off the value of the stock as a gift while avoiding capital gains tax.
 The gift is valued as the sale price of the stock upon trade.

 Gifts of appreciated real estate/property are similar to gifts of appreciated stock.
 If you have owned the real estate/property for 12 months or more, you will avoid capital gains taxes and deduct the fair market value of the real estate/property.
 The gift is valued as the fair-market value of the asset.

 These types of trusts are funded with an asset, such as appreciated property or securities, and the earnings are paid as income to you and your beneficiaries.
-Upon the death of the last beneficiary, the principal goes to St. Teresa's Academy.
-In addition, you may amend a 401(k) or IRA to include St. Teresa's as beneficiary.
+Upon the death of the last beneficiary, the principal goes to STA.
+In addition, you may amend a 401(k) or IRA to include STA as beneficiary.
 The gift is valued as the total amount of the principal.

 Bequests may be made through your will.
 They may include a specific dollar amount or a percentage of your estate.
 The gift is valued as the fair-market value of the assets.